 - Advise people of your task and the route you will be taking so they are mindful of your operations.

 - If possible, use an experienced signaller to assist you to safely lift a load and navigate the picking path.

 - Have visual barriers and designated forklift operation zones to prevent any unauthorised access.

 - Eye contact – with either the forklift operator or pedestrians, so you know that you are both aware of each other.

+When operating a forklift, proper training and common sense is key to reducing forklift operator mistakes.
 You should only operate a forklift for the purpose it was designed and be vigilant about following workplace policies and safety protocols.

 It’s also important to know the forklift picking path you’ll be taking and be aware of any obstacles along the way.The dangers of forklifts are usually downplayed, but forklift-related accidents are serious and can often be fatal.

-At Aussie Forklift Hire, we have a wide range of forklifts for hire in Sydney to ensure you can use the right forklift to suit your requirements.
+At Hyworth Forklifts, we have a wide range of forklifts for hire to ensure you can use the right forklift to suit your requirements.

-Our range of forklifts for hire in Sydney include:
+Our range for hire includes:

-- Diesel Forklifts
+- LPG/gas Forklifts

 - Pallet Movers

-- Ride on Reach Trucks
+- Reach Trucks

-- Walkie Reach Forklifts
+- Electric Counterbalance Forklifts